memgraph/helm-charts/charts/memgraph-high-availability/README.md

-## Helm chart for Memgraph high availability cluster (Enterprise)
+# Helm chart for Memgraph high availability (HA) cluster (Enterprise)
 A Helm Chart for deploying Memgraph in [high availability setup](https://memgraph.com/docs/clustering/high-availability).
-This helm chart requires an enterprise version of Memgraph.
+This Helm Chart requires an [Enterprise version of Memgraph](https://memgraph.com/docs/database-management/enabling-memgraph-enterprise).

 Memgraph HA cluster includes 3 coordinators, 2 data instances by default.
 The cluster setup is performed via the cluster-setup job.
 The HA cluster is still work in progress and started with "--experimental-enabled=high-availability".
 The cluster is started in the configuration without the node selector, which means that in the current configuration, it is not highly available if the node fails.